 Lambdas

-In other programming languages such as Python and JavaScript, a function can exist even without a class.
-But in Java everything must be a class.
-So the only way of achieving this in Java is using anonymous classes.
+In other languages like Python and JavaScript, a function can exist without a class.
+In Java though, everything must be a class.
+The only way to do this in Java is with anonymous classes.

-In other programming language, functions are passed around as arguments to other functions.
-This is exactly what the function object enables us to do.
+In other languages, functions are passed as arguments to other functions.
+The function object lets us do the same.

-Wherever you see the use of lambadas/anonymous classes/method references, this is exactly what Java tries to emulate.
+Whenever you see lambdas, anonymous classes, or method references, this is what Java tries to copy.

 Anonymous Classes

-Anonymous classes are function objects when it implements just one method.
-If it implements more than one method, then it's a regular object.
+An anonymous class is a function object when it implements just one method.
+With more than one method, it's a regular object.

 Method Reference

-It's another syntactic sugar to Lambdas.
+It's more syntactic sugar over lambdas.
 It refers to an existing method.
-That means, the function being passed has just one line code which simply calls another existing method.
+The function being passed has just one line.
+That line calls another existing method.

 Compile Time and Runtime

-During the compile time, the class isn't generated for lambdas like how it's done for anonymous classes.
-Instead, only a private method and bootstrap method is generated for each function object in the class.
-Then the LambdaMetafactory is use at runtime to generate the instance only at runtime.
+At compile time, no class is generated for lambdas.
+That's unlike anonymous classes.
+Instead, each function object gets a private method and a bootstrap method in the class.
+The LambdaMetafactory then builds the instance at runtime.